electricretina/cicregister/README.md

 If you don't need the jquery library you can keep it from being included by unchecking the *Include JQuery Library* checkbox.

+### Bootstrap-Button
+If you don't end up using bootstrap and therefore don't need the associated Javascript file then you can keep it from being included by unchecking the *Include Bootstrap Button JS* checkbox.

 ### Base CICRegister CSS
 The CICRegister CSS file contains all the necessary styles for the colorbox overlay so you will usually want to keep that.
 But if you